bengisucagiltay/IDC2020_Resources/README.md

 # IDC2020_Resources

-This repository contains the resources used in the Participatory Design sessions presented in the publication "Robot, My Trusting Companion: Investigating Family Perceptions and Design Preferences for an In-Home Robot"
+This repository contains the resources used in the Participatory Design sessions presented in the publication "Investigating Family Perceptions and Design Preferences for an In-Home Robot"

 **Reference:**